syednaveedkhalid/number-guessing-game/README.md

-# number-guessing-game
+# cli-number-guessing
-This is a number guessing game
+This is cli based numbers guessing game